-The best London rooftop bars for spring 2021
+The best London rooftop bars for summer 2022

 Take to the skies at these buzzing nightlife hotspots

-But while you may have a soft spot for your local pub or neighbourhood bar, why not celebrate this momentous occasion by taking (almost) to the skies and treating yourself and your friends to something a little more extravagant?
-Here, Tempus takes a look at the best rooftop bars in London serving now or opening soon.
+But while you may have a soft spot for your local pub or neighbourhood bar, why not commemorate this unique summer by taking to the skies and with your friends for something a little more extravagant?
+Here, Tempus takes a look at the best rooftop bars in London serving now.

-Sabine, London’s newest rooftop bar, will open in the heart of St Paul’s on Godliman Street come 20 May.
+Sabine, London’s newest rooftop bar, opened in the heart of St Paul’s on Godliman Street in May last year.
 With spectacular views of the cathedral and its own destination entrance, Sabine is a stunning venue with a chilled vibe and botanical interiors – a verdant oasis in the heart of The City.
-From afterwork drinks to weekend lounging, Sabine will offer two outside terraces, one with a retractable roof for all weather drinking and dining.
+From afterwork drinks to weekend lounging, Sabine offers two outside terraces, one with a retractable roof for all weather drinking and dining.

 Unit 7, 10 Godliman St, London EC4V 5AJ

 Leicester Square’s famed open-air bar, The Rooftop at The Hippodrome Casino, is a reliable favourite perched five stories above London’s glittering West End.
 The bar here is open until 2am, making it one of London’s few late-night al fresco destinations.

 Spread across three spacious floors, The Rooftop offers an open-air oasis in the heart of the West End - the perfect spot for socially distanced drinks and light bites with your five favourite friends.
 Retractable roofs and terrace heaters mean you’re covered – literally – if we have a few more spring showers before summer arrives.